techidaily/site-win11-tips/source/_posts/common-windows-11-22h2-issues-and-their-fixes.md

 4. Wait for the troubleshooter to scan the system for errors, then check the result.
 In case the troubleshooter has identified errors, it will suggest fixes for them.
 Click on**Apply this fix** to proceed.
 5. If not, click on the**Close the troubleshooter** button.

- If running the Network troubleshooter did not resolve the issue, you can proceed with[resetting the network settings](https://www.makeuseof.com/reset-network-settings-windows-11/) .
+ If running the Network troubleshooter did not resolve the issue, you can proceed with [resetting the network settings](https://www.makeuseof.com/reset-network-settings-windows-11/) .

 ## 4\.
 Sound Not Working